shosukenoma/raspberry-postgres/README.md

 # raspberry-postgres
-Experiment to run a postgres server on raspberry pi
+Experiment to run a postgres server on the cloud

 MariaDB Example:\
 https://dzone.com/articles/set-up-a-dedicated-database-server-on-raspberry